Signal and System Design for Wireless Power Transfer : Prototype, Experiment and Validation: Experiments and Validation

 The transmit diversity experiment was performed using two transmit antennas at six different LoS test locations located at a distance of 2.5 to 4m in a normal office environment.
 At each test location, the transmitter generates different types of signals such as single antenna continuous wave/complex Gaussian/multisine waveform ($N=8$) and their two-antenna transmit diversity counterparts.
 The phase changing rate for transmit diversity signals and modulation rate for the complex Gaussian signal is set to 2.5MHz.
 The DC power measurements were conducted for one minute and repeated five times with some time intervals, before being averaged to obtain the final measurements.
 Fig. \ref{td_exp_result} displays the measurement results at the six different test locations.

 The experimental results show that the TD with CW signal has an average gain of about 28\% compared to the CW signal although there is some difference in each test position.
 TD with CG and TD with multisine/multitone ($N=8$) signal show a 31\% and a 66\% gain respectively over the CW signal.
-Those results are consistent with the theoretical model that show the energy harvesting performance improvement by using transmit diversity, as per subsection \ref{sub:td_theory}.
+Those results are inline with the observations from the theoretical analysis of TD signals provided in Table \ref{table:td_table}.
+This indicates that the theoretical model that shows the energy harvesting performance improvement by using TD in subsection \ref{sub:td_theory} is consistent with the actual experimental results over real-world wireless channels.
 Recall that those gains are achieved without any CSIT.
 Transmit diversity is appealing for low-complexity applications with a massive number of low-power devices because the transmitter is equipped with cheap/dumb antennas, the receivers do not need power-consuming signal processing block such as channel estimation and feedback, and the energy harvesting performance can be improved simultaneously for all receivers.
 Though the prototype was designed and measurements were conducted with two transmit antennas, as mentioned in the theoretical model, the gain can be improved by increasing the number of transmit antennas.